 Your host for BronzeAgeHoards.com

 I’m Sophia (also known as Sophie).
 I’ve spent more than half my life working in archaeology.
-Currently I’m employed as a post-doctorate researcher at SUERC, University of Glasgow.
+I recently took on the role of Curator: European Iron Age and Roman Conquest Period, at The British Museum.
+This follows employment as post-doctorate researcher at SUERC, University of Glasgow.
 I also undertake community engagement and finds specialist work.

 I am into prehistory, especially metalwork from the Bronze Age and Iron Age.
 My research is fuelled by an obsession with detail and a desire to improve the dating of archaeological remains.
 On this website I share with you my fascination in the way things are done: from making an object, to preserving a find, to recording artefacts and more besides.